AED School Law: A 2022 Update

 Despite higher SCA survival rates at schools with AED programs, the American College of Cardiology reported that nearly 35 million public elementary and secondary students attend school in U.S. states with no legislative requirement for a school AED.
 That’s a scary statistic.

 Unfortunately, only about 50% of the States require AEDs to be placed in schools.
 And even in the states that do require AEDs in schools, there is great variability in the comprehensiveness of the legislation:

 - 1 state requires AEDs in public schools, private schools and colleges

-- 4 require them in public schools and colleges
+- 4 states require AEDs in public schools and colleges

 - 2 states require AEDs in public and private schools

 - 12 states require AEDs only in public schools

 - 1 state requires AEDs only in colleges